Updated for tax year 2015

 If you pay for the care of children under 13 years of age so you (and your spouse) can work, find work or attend school, you may be eligible for the Child & Dependent Care Credit.

 Examples of care include nursery school, pre-school, before and after school care, day camps (no overnight) and in-home nanny care.
-The credit is worth 20 to 35% of your expenses, up to $3,000 for one dependent or $6,000 for two or more dependents but phases out at higher income levels.
+The credit is worth 20 to 35 percent of your expenses, depending on your adjusted gross income, and up to $3,000 for one dependent or $6,000 for two or more dependents but phases out at higher income levels.

 Child Tax Credit